dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 {% task 'Pass properties to the Worker widget to configure it.' %}

 {% aside 'Remember' %}
 You should already see the new values.
-However, if you shut down the build command, you can start it up again by running `dojo build -m dev -w memory -s` and navigating to `http://localhost:9999`.
+However, if you shut down the build command, you can start it up again by running `dojo build -m dev -w -s` and navigating to `http://localhost:9999`.
 {% endaside %}

 To use the functionality of the new `Worker` widget we will update the `render` method in the `App` class to pass in some properties.
 In a full Dojo application, these values could possibly be retrieved from an external state store or fetched from an external resource, but for now, we'll just use static properties.
 To learn more about working with stores in Dojo, take a look at the [dojo/stores](../comingsoon.html) tutorial in the advanced section.